verdnatura/myt/README.md

 ## Why

-The main reason for starting this project it's because there are no fully free and open source migration tools available that allow versioning database routines with an standard CVS system as if they were normal application code.
+The main reason for starting this project is because there are no fully free and open source migration tools available that allow versioning database routines with a standard CVS system as if they were normal application code.

-Also, the existing tools are too complex and require too much knowledge to start a small project.
+Also, the existing tools are too complex and require too much knowledge to initiate a small project.

-## ToDo
+## To-Do

 * Undo changes when there is an error applying a version using "undo" files.
 * Console logging via events.